SONG: Self-Organizing Neural Graphs: Self-organizing neural graphs

-\paragraph{Self-organizing neural graphs} Self-Organizing Neural Graph (SONG) is a fully differentiable adaptation of \sbdg{} that can be combined with various deep architectures.
-Assuming that $x\in X$ is the input sample, SONG is defined as $\G=(\V,\E^0,\E^1)$, where $\V$, $\E^0$, $\E^1$ implement $V$, $E^0$, and $E^1$ of \sbdg{}, and are obtained in the following way: \begin{compactitem} \item The probability of decision $d=1$ in node $u_i$ is obtained as $\sigma_i^1(x)=\sigma(x w_i + b_i)$, where $\sigma$ is the sigmoid logistic function, $w_i$ is a filter function, and $b_i$ is a bias\footnote{In practice, this probability could also be obtained with any NN that ends with a sigmoid function.}. \item The probability of decision $d=0$ equals $\sigma_i^0(x) = 1 - \sigma_i^1(x)$. \item The probability of moving from internal nodes is defined by two matrices $\MM^d = [m^d_{ji}] \in\R^{(n+c)\times n}$, for $d=\{0, 1\}$, with positive values and columns summing up to $1$. \end{compactitem} Notice that $\{w_i\}_{i=1,\ldots,n}$, $\{b_i\}_{i=1,\ldots,n}$, $M^0$, and $M^1$ are trainable parameters of the model.
-Moreover, we define a directed graph $\G_x = (\V, \E)$ generated for input $x$ where $\E$ corresponds to the combination of matrices $\MM^0$ and $\MM^1$:
+Self-Organizing Neural Graph (SONG) is a fully differentiable adaptation of \sbdg{} that can be combined with various deep architectures.
+SONG is defined as $\G=(\V,\E^0,\E^1)$, where $\V$, $\E^0$, $\E^1$ implement $V$, $E^0$, and $E^1$ of \sbdg{}, and are obtained for input point $x$ in the following way: \begin{compactitem} \item The probability of decision $d=1$ in node $u_i$ is obtained as $\sigma_i^1(x)=\sigma(x w_i + b_i)$, where $\sigma$ is the sigmoid logistic function, $w_i$ is a filter function, and $b_i$ is a bias\footnote{In practice, this probability could also be obtained with any NN that ends with a sigmoid function.}. \item The probability of decision $d=0$ equals $\sigma_i^0(x) = 1 - \sigma_i^1(x)$. \item The probability of moving from internal nodes is defined by two matrices $\MM^d = [m^d_{ji}] \in\R^{(n+c)\times n}$, for $d=\{0, 1\}$, with positive values and columns summing up to $1$.
+In our implementation, we obtain such matrices by applying softmax to each of their columns. \end{compactitem} Notice that $\{w_i\}_{i=1,\ldots,n}$, $\{b_i\}_{i=1,\ldots,n}$, $\MM^0$, and $\MM^1$ are trainable parameters of the model.

+Finally, we define a directed graph $\G_x = (\V, \E)$ generated for input $x$ where $\E$ corresponds to the combination of matrices $\MM^0$ and $\MM^1$: